-'compelling, moving, riveting, fascinating, raw, poignant, excursion into time, highly recommended' engaging book, structured like a screenplay, interesting and engaging read, story well told
+compelling, moving, riveting, fascinating, raw, poignant, excursion into time, highly recommended' engaging, structured like a screenplay, interesting and engaging read, a unique book, story well told

 This is a portrait of a young man so proud to wear the naval uniform, so proud to have served aboard a naval warship with a decorated and distinguished past, and so proud to have served his four-year tour of duty with distinction, receiving three citation letters from the ship's captain for outstanding performance.